cremo-music/Notus/README.md

 The Swift Package Manager is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-Once you have your Swift package set up, adding Notus as a dependency si done by adding the package URL to your Package.swift.
+Once you have your Swift package set up, adding Notus as a dependency is done by adding the package URL to your Package.swift.

 **Swift 5**
 ```swift